pbsmyth/command-line/lessons.md

 ## Handy tip: up arrow

 Let's say you liked that `foo.txt` file so much you'd like another!
 In the terminal window, press the <kbd>up arrow</kbd> on your keyboard.
 You'll notice this populates the line with the command that you just wrote.
-You can hit <kbd>Enter</kbd> to create another `foo.txt,` (note - [`touch`](https://en.wikipedia.org/wiki/Touch_(Unix)) command will not overwrite your document nor will it add another document to the same directory, but it will update info about that file.) or you could use your left/right arrows to change the file name to `foot.txt` to create something different.
+You can hit <kbd>Enter</kbd> to create another `foo.txt,` (note - [`touch`](https://en.wikipedia.org/wiki/Touch_(Unix)) command will not overwrite your document nor will it add another document to the same directory, but it will update info about that file.) or you could use your left/right arrows to move the insert cursor around on the screen so you can, for instance, change the file name to `foot.txt` to create a different file.

 As we start to write more complicated and longer commands in our terminal, the <kbd>up arrow</kbd> is a great shortcut so you don't have to spend lots of time typing.

 ## Creating folders

 OK, so we're going to be doing a lot of work during the Digital Humanities Research Institute.
-Let's create a project folder in our Desktop so that we can keep all our work in one place.
+Let's create a `projects` folder on our desktop, where we can keep all our work in one place.

-First, let's check to make sure we're still in the Desktop folder with `pwd`:
+First, let's check to make sure we're still in the `Desktop` folder with `pwd`:

 ```console
 $ pwd
 /Users/your-username/Desktop
 ```

-Once you've double-checked you're in Desktop, we'll use the `mkdir` or "make directory" command to make a folder called `projects`:
+Once you've double-checked you're in `Desktop`, we'll use the `mkdir` or "make directory" command to make a folder called `projects`:

 ```console
 $ mkdir projects